g023/Godot-LLM-API-AI-Chat/README.md

 - added confirmation when deleting a message
 - changed theme up a bit
 - updated 'Ai Prompt Assist' button (helps to use Ai to craft prompts).
 Still using old code though, but works much better.
+- for an updated feature preview of the current source code, check out: <https://twitter.com/g023dev/status/1774911784501338236>

 ## Usage